fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

 ---

-The TPP was written in secret by corporate lobbyists and government officials, and no public-interest groups, academics, or policy experts without industry ties were allowed to participate in the process.
+The TPP was negotiated and written in secret by hundreds of corporate lobbyists and government officials.
+No public-interest groups, academics, or policy experts without industry ties were allowed to view the working text or participate in the process.

-The people working on the deal say they needed to keep the details secret (from everyone except the lobbyists that were let in) so they didn’t undercut their negotiators.
+The people working on the deal say they needed to keep the details secret (from everyone except the lobbyists that were let in) so they wouldn't undercut their negotiators.

 We get that.
-But if reaching a deal requires undermining national sovereignty and giving special interests a plethora of policies that have already been rejected through the representative lawmaking process, we don’t want it.
+But if reaching a deal requires undermining national sovereignty in 12 countries and giving special interests a plethora of policies that have already been rejected through the representative lawmaking process, we don’t want it.